dart-lang/site-www/src/_guides/libraries/create-library-packages.md

   alt="shelf root directory contains example, lib, test, and tool subdirectories">

-Directly under lib, the main library file, `shelf.dart`, exports API from several files in lib/src.
+Directly under lib, the main library file, `shelf.dart`, exports API from several files in `lib/src`.
-To avoid exposing more API than intended — and to give developers an overview of the entire public API of the package — `shelf.dart` uses `show` to specify exactly which symbols to export:
+To avoid exposing more API than intended—and to give developers an overview of the entire public API of the package—`shelf.dart` uses `show` to specify exactly which symbols to export:

 ```dart
 export 'src/cascade.dart' show Cascade;